 Q. What's the difference between a magazine and a journal?

-There are several differences between magazines and journals.
-Here are a few:
+Here are some differences between magazines and journals:

 - Magazine articles may be written by journalists or professional writers.